 The Expandable 6 Channel ESP32 Energy Meter can read 6 current channels and 2 voltage channels at a time.
 Much like our Split Single Phase Energy Meter, the 6 channel uses current transformers and an AC transformer to measure voltage and power the board(s)/ESP32.
-Specifications are very similar to the split single phase meter, but the main board includes a buck converter with a higher output, and an ESP32 dev board can be plugged directly into the board.
+The main board includes a buck converter to power the electronics and ESP32 dev board, which plugs directly into the board.

-Up to 6 add-on boards can stack on top of the main board to allow you to monitor up to 42 channels in high resolution, in real time, all at once!
+Up to 6 add-on boards can stack on top of the main board to allow you to monitor up to 42 current channels in 16-bit resolution, in real time, all at once!

 This product is currently in the prototype stage, so components may change.

 - Samples 6 current channels & 1 voltage channel (expandable to 2 voltage)